 [11-Jul-2011] The SAC-D observatory is in the process of on-orbit checkout prior to turning on the instruments.
 The spacecraft is healthy and the telemetry looks good.
 Some delays have occurred with testing the attitude control system parameters.
 Turning on all of the Aquarius/SAC-D instruments is now likely to begin in mid-August and will take about one month.

-[10-Jun-2011] NASA's 'Age of Aquarius' dawned Friday with the launch of an international satellite carrying the agency-built Aquarius instrument.
+launch of an international satellite carrying the agency-built Aquarius instrument.
 Aquarius will measure the saltiness of Earth's oceans to advance our understanding of the global water cycle and improve climate forecasts.

 [09-Jun-2011] The satellite observatory is nestled inside the top of a United Launch Alliance Delta II rocket.
 The following spacecraft events will be checked off as they occur: launch, fairing separation, coast phase, spacecraft separation, and solar array deployment.